Key Research Initiatives

 The PsA Diagnostic Test Grant

-We’ve made great strides in understanding and treating psoriatic arthritis, but the lack of a diagnostic test remains a challenge for medical professionals.
+Early recognition, diagnosis, and treatment of psoriatic arthritis (PsA) are critical to relieving pain and inflammation and helping to prevent joint damage.
+Research has made great strides in understanding and treating PsA, but the lack of a diagnostic test remains a challenge for medical professionals.

 Since its inception, patients have been at the center of NPF’s mission.
 This commitment to patients is displayed in our programs and platforms including: